cakehonolulu/cakehonolulu/README.md

 ### About Me

-I'm Joel, an Embedded Security Engineer with a lifelong passion for technology and computers.
+I'm Joel, a Systems Software (Firmware, Operating Systems & Security) Engineer with a lifelong passion for technology and computers.
 Currently pursuing a Computer Science degree at the Universitat Oberta de Catalunya (UOC), I aim to balance work and study effectively.
-Worked as a full-stack Cloud Engineer before embarking on my low-level adventure, where I can fully express myself.
+Worked as a Full-stack & AWS Cloud Engineer before embarking professionally on my uttermost desire, low-level shenanigans!

 ### Current skillset